top of page

 We assessed 500 exploration companies - what are 5 most important learnings

-Over the last 2 years we looked at over 500 exploration companies and hundreds of exploration properties.
-This work has been done as part of our investment process for our private exploration portfolio and work for our clients, which we helped with acquisitions of new assets or building their own exploration investment portfolios.
-Below are some of our observations that can help to improve exploration success rates in the industry.
+Over the last 2 years, we have looked at over 500 exploration companies and hundreds of exploration properties.
+This work has been done as part of our investment process for our private exploration portfolio and work for our clients, which we have helped with acquisitions of new assets or building their own exploration investment portfolios.
+Below are some of our observations that can help improve exploration success rates in the industry.

 • Too much focus on historical mineral occurences vs a solid geological model.